 My other experiences: After my conversion, I had several dreams where I had direct encounters with Jesus.
-I have seen Him as a fearful God and I have seen Him as a meek and humble person.
-He never told me directly that He is Jesus but from His way of speaking and through His deep piercing eyes, I knew in the deep of my heart that it was Him.
+I have seen Him as a fearful God, and I have seen Him as a meek and humble person.
+He never told me directly that He is Jesus, but from His way of speaking and through His deep piercing eyes, I knew in the deep of my heart that it was He.

 A GENERAL SUMARY:

 Multi-Blessings: It has been three and half years since my conversion.
 These years have been for me a period of renewal and transformation in my personality, character, thinking and behavior.
 They have been also my years of “seminary” in Christ's personal school of theology and discipleship where I began to learn about God through direct experience.
 Before the end of this period of my elementary training, the Lord has met my needs and provided for me the whole amount I needed to cover my debts.
 He has begun to open the door for me to get new documents and even the possibility to change my name officially.
 He provided me a wife, the right one I was looking for and the one I need to be my partner.
 He gave me a new family and a countless number of relatives and friends.
 Till now I am still occupying the job of janitor and watchman in our Church.
 My calling also is to write articles and materials about Islam and to Muslims.
 This testimony is a part of my writing works.

 Who Christ is: It is a true statement that Christ is always the same yesterday, today, and tomorrow.
 In both easy and difficult circumstances, He is so good all the time, and His mercy and loving-kindness are renewed every day.
 He is truly our Father who cares for every detail in our lives and who seeks the best for our interests.
 He is also the ultimate faithful friend who never fails us even if we fail Him.